Instruction Locations - North Georgia and the Finger Lakes Region of Upstate NY

 Where do instruction classes take place?

-Basic Instruction is primarily conducted on dry land in a park setting and is a true outdoor experience.
+Basic Skills - Half Day Instruction (in the Atlanta area) is primarily conducted on dry land in a park setting and is a true outdoor experience.
 Fly casting is a foundation building block that gets you 1/3 of the way along to becoming a successful fly angler whether in

 rivers, streams, ponds, lakes (like Lake Sidney Lanier), or even saltwater if you want to fly fish for species such as Redfish, Bonefish, Sea Trout, and Permit.